David L. Hewitt: Film work

 Two of Hewitt's films were retitled Alien Massacre.
 The retitling appears to have been the unauthorized work of Regal Video, Inc. of New York, New York.
 The cover, released on both films, proclaims "Blood flows like water...", and shows a woman in helmet and epaulets (and apparently nothing else) standing in a barren landscape with her arm, bleeding profusely, modestly covering her chest.
-These films are The Wizard of Mars (1965), retitled Horrors of the Red Planet in 1988, an uncredited science fiction takeoff of L. Frank Baum's The Wonderful Wizard of Oz (which became public domain in 1957) in which astronaut Dorothy (Eve Bernhart) and three male astronauts follow a golden road to an ancient city to find that the Martians' greatest desire foreshadows Zardoz (1974), another Oz-influenced science fiction film, and the aforementioned Dr. Terror's Gallery of Horrors (1966), which, in spite of the new title, the film does not feature any aliens.
+These films are The Wizard of Mars (1965), retitled Horrors of the Red Planet in 1988, an uncredited science fiction takeoff of L. Frank Baum's The Wonderful Wizard of Oz (which became public domain in 1957) in which astronaut Dorothy (Eve Bernhart) and three male astronauts follow a golden road to an ancient alien city, and the aforementioned Dr. Terror's Gallery of Horrors (1966), which, in spite of the new title, does not feature any aliens.
 The package description described neither film, but rather described an attack on a scientist and his daughter aboard their space vessel.
 Neither film depicts a parent-child relationship.